Approved for both letter and S/U grading. May be repeated.

 Concepts and methods for analyzing categorical data with an emphasis placed on building and applying models in education, sociology and psychology.
 Generalized linear models covered including logistic and Poisson regression models, loglinear, logit, and probit models, and models for ordinal data.
 Same as PSYC 589 and SOC 579.
 Approved for letter and S/U grading.
 Credit is not given for EPSY 589 and STAT 426.
 Prerequisite: EPSY 581 or PSYC 507.

 Seminar in educational psychology; topics relate to the areas of specialization represented by the various divisions within the department.
-Approved for both letter and S/U grading.
-May be repeated.
+0 to 4 graduate hours.
+No professional credit.
+Approved for Letter and S/U grading.
+May be repeated to a maximum of 8 hours in the same or separate semesters, if topics vary.
 Prerequisite: Consent of instructor required.

 Assists doctoral candidates in planning field studies and thesis problems.
 Students are expected to present their studies at each of four stages: (1) the inception, delimitation, tentative design stage; (2) the proposed design stage; (3) the revised design stage; and (4) the final design stage.
 Students are expected to analyze critically all presentations.
 Prerequisite: Limited to students who have been admitted for doctoral study.

 Offers opportunity and challenge of self-directive, independent study; develops the individual's ability as an independent student; and enables the student to pursue needed study in a field in which appropriate courses are not being offered during a given term.
 Approved for both letter and S/U grading.
 May be repeated with approval.
 Prerequisite: Approval of study outline by adviser and the department chairperson prior to enrollment.